-He has represented Microsoft since 1992 in the series of government enforcement actions in the United States and other countries, as well as private antitrust litigation brought by competitors and consumers of various Microsoft products.
+Starting in 1992, Mr. Holley represented Microsoft in the series of government enforcement actions in the United States and other countries, as well as private antitrust litigation brought by competitors and consumers of various Microsoft products.
 He was on the trial team in United States v.
 Microsoft and argued portions of the appeals to the D.C.
 Circuit Court of Appeals.
 He represented Microsoft in the acquisition of a large patent portfolio from Novell, and was recognized as “Litigator of the Week” by The AmLaw Litigation Daily after obtaining dismissal of Novell’s claims against Microsoft on a motion for judgment as a matter of law after an 8-week jury trial in Utah.